Skip to main content

 Scanner Drop-Outs and WMS Connectivity

-Handheld scanners and vehicle-mounted terminals that lose their Wi-Fi connection during picking, goods receipt, or despatch bring transactions to a halt.
-The root cause is almost always infrastructure — too few access points, access points positioned without a proper site survey, cabling that can't support the required AP density, or switches without adequate PoE budget.
-The visible symptom is scanner failure; the underlying problem is network design.
+Handheld scanners and vehicle-mounted terminals that lose Wi-Fi mid-pick bring operations to a halt.
+The cause is almost always infrastructure: too few access points, APs positioned without a proper survey, cabling that cannot support the required AP density, or switches without enough PoE budget.
+You see scanner failures.
+The actual problem is network design.

 Long Cable Runs on Large Footprint Sites

 Warehouse buildings are large.
 Copper cabling has a hard 90-metre limit on horizontal runs.
-On any site with a footprint larger than a small office — a 30,000 sq ft warehouse, a multi-unit distribution centre — many cable runs will exceed this limit unless a fibre backbone is designed in from the start.
-Without it, you get reduced performance, intermittent failures, and infrastructure that can't support the access point density a large warehouse requires.
+On any site bigger than a small office, many runs will exceed this limit unless you design in a fibre backbone from the start.
+Without it, you get reduced performance, intermittent failures and infrastructure that cannot support the AP density a large warehouse needs.

 Height Work and Access Constraints

-Access points for effective warehouse aisle coverage need to be at the right height — which in a high-bay warehouse means 8 metres above floor level, above live racking, during normal operations.
-Installing or maintaining infrastructure at these heights requires IPAF-licensed operatives, MEWP plant, and a safe system of work.
-Contractors without the right capability plan around height work, compromising the design to avoid it.
+Effective aisle coverage means mounting APs at the right height.
+In a high-bay warehouse, that is 8 metres above floor level, above live racking, during normal operations.
+This requires IPAF-licensed operatives, MEWP plant and a proper safe system of work.
+Contractors without the right capability design around height work, and the coverage suffers.

 Live-Site Working and Shift Patterns

 Distribution centres run continuously.
-Planning infrastructure work around shift patterns, managing material deliveries to a live operational site, and scheduling brief cutovers to maintenance windows requires genuine experience of working in logistics environments — and a project management approach that treats your operational continuity as a constraint, not an inconvenience.
+Planning infrastructure work around shift patterns, managing material deliveries to a live site and scheduling brief cutovers to maintenance windows takes genuine experience of logistics environments.
+Your operational continuity is a constraint, not an inconvenience.

-Network connectivity is required beyond the main building.
-Loading bay offices, gate systems, yard management terminals, trailer tracking, and external CCTV all need infrastructure that is designed for the external environment — armoured cable, IP-rated equipment, and cable routes that are mechanically protected.
-This scope is often afterthought when it should be part of the initial design.
+Network connectivity does not stop at the building wall.
+Loading bay offices, gate systems, yard management terminals, trailer tracking and external CCTV all need infrastructure designed for outdoor environments: armoured cable, IP-rated equipment, mechanically protected cable routes.
+This scope is often an afterthought when it should be part of the initial design.

 How We Help